StefanoGaspardone/Participium/Retrospective/retrospective2.md

 ### Macro statistics

-- Number of stories committed vs. done =
+- Number of stories committed vs. done = 6/6
-- Total points committed vs. done =
+- Total points committed vs. done =  39/39
-- Nr of hours planned vs. spent (as a team) =
+- Nr of hours planned vs. spent (as a team) = 80h 35m planned, 77h 47m tracked

 **Remember**a story is done ONLY if it fits the Definition of Done: